'Fifty Shades' goes global, but film too hot for some countries

 Most countries are welcoming the movie, and box-office analysts project strong international ticket sales.
 Markets where the film is playing include Britain, Germany, Hong Kong, Australia, Russia, Singapore and Japan.

-The film took in $28.6 million (18.57 million pounds) in 34 markets where it played on Wednesday and Thursday and set several records.
+The film took in $28.6 million in 34 markets where it played on Wednesday and Thursday and set several records.
 In Argentina, the movie ranked as the largest opening day ever for any film in that market.

 "Fifty Shades" collected $8.6 million Thursday night in the United States and Canada, which together form the world's biggest movie market.